Square peg in a round hole

 individualist who could not fit into a niche of their society.

 The metaphor was originated by Sydney Smith in "On the Conduct of the Understanding", one of a series of lectures on moral philosophy that he delivered at the Royal Institution in 1804–06:

-The Oxford English Dictionary has as its earliest citation Albany Fonblanque, England under Seven Administrations, 1837, "Sir Robert Peel was a smooth round peg, in a sharp-cornered square hole, and Lord Lyndenurst is a rectangular square-cut peg, in a smooth round hole."
+The Oxford English Dictionary has as its earliest citation Albany Fonblanque, England under Seven Administrations, 1837, "Sir Robert Peel was a smooth round peg, in a sharp-cornered square hole, and Lord Lyndenurst [John Copley, 1st Baron Lyndhurst] is a rectangular square-cut peg, in a smooth round hole."

-English literature
+Uses in literature

 The British novelist Edward Bulwer-Lytton published the metaphor in a late 19th-century book:

 Music

 "A Square Peg in a Round Hole" is the title song of the 1959 British war comedy film The Square Peg starring Norman Wisdom.

-"Square Peg in a Round Hole" is also the name of an album by Apparatjik.
+The phrase is also used as the title of an album by Apparatjik.

 Godley and Creme in their title "Wedding Bells" (1981) are singing: